Notes from my recent visit to beautiful, spooky, and historic Salem Massachusetts

 Those convicted of witchcraft in 1692 were hanged on a spot known as “gallows hill.”
-It’s been a matter of research and debate as to the location of that spot.
+It’s been a matter of speculation, research, and debate as to the location of that spot.
 Salem has a designated park known as Gallows Hill Park, but recently scholars have determined that the actual hanging ground is about a block away on an inauspicious rocky mount called Proctor’s Ledge.
 The hanging spot is an empty lot situated between two houses in a neighborhood.
 A memorial can be found at the base of the ledge on Pope Street, next door to a Walgreen’s.

 As you can see, Salem is a place where history is not only remembered, but can be seen, and felt all around you.

 Note: This post contains Amazon links.
 As an Amazon affiliate, I may earn a small commission from qualifying purchases.